 The dissertation proposal is a stepping stone towards writing your dissertation.
 Competency of your research proposal mirrors the credibility of your research.
-Your proposal should be novel and it should prepare the ground for your research and should enable you to make a reasonable arrangement for your dissertation and research.
+Your proposal should be novel, and it should prepare the ground for your research and should enable you to make a reasonable arrangement for your dissertation and research.

-Dissertation proposal, in fact, scrutinizes gradual progression towards your goal. it could serve as a table of content or check marks.
+Dissertation proposal, in fact, scrutinises gradual progression towards your goal.
+It could serve as a table of content or check marks.
 If you are done with the descriptive proposal, then believe me it could be a “head-start”.
 It will give you directions about where to start the research.
 Your data collection sources would already be decided in the proposal.
 The only task left will be “getting-underway” -the practical implementation of the proposed dissertation.

 Keep it in mind that every minor detail hasn’t to be written on the proposal as the subject of the research could possibly be slightly deviated during the course of your research.
 Its basic purpose is to give you a rough sketch of directions along with the affordable deadlines.